L-Forster/valency/README.md

 ## Model Architecture

 The system uses two models:
-1. A sentence embedding model (SentenceTransformer) to convert text to vectors
+1. A sentence embedding model (Sentencetransformers) to convert text to vectors
-2. A bidirectional LSTM with attention to process sequences of sentences
+2. A bidirectional transformers with attention to process sequences of sentences

-The LSTM model architecture includes:
+The transformers model architecture includes:
 - Input: Sequence of sentence embeddings (384-dimensional vectors)
-- Bidirectional LSTM layers (2 layers with 64 hidden units)
+- Bidirectional transformers layers (2 layers with 64 hidden units)
 - Attention mechanism to weight sentence importance
 - Output: Valence and arousal values for the paragraph